j3k0/cordova-plugin-purchase/capacitor/CONTRIBUTING.md

 The podspec filename and `s.name` must match this derived name exactly.
 A mismatch causes "No podspec found" during `pod install`.

-There are two podspecs:
+The plugin ships a single podspec at the package root:
-- `CapacitorPluginCdvPurchase.podspec` — root-level, used by Capacitor CLI (paths relative to package root)
+- `CapacitorPluginCdvPurchase.podspec` — used by Capacitor CLI (paths relative to package root)
-- `ios/CapacitorPluginPurchase.podspec` — legacy (paths relative to `ios/`)

 ## iOS availability guards